-- 1. When determining the frequency of required facilitated group meeting attendance, the board shall give consideration to the following: - the licensee's history; - the documented length of sobriety/time that has elapsed since substance use: - the recommendation of the clinical evaluator; - the scope and pattern of use; - the licensee's treatment history; and, - the nature, duration, and severity of substance abuse. - 2.
+- 1. When determining the frequency of required facilitated group meeting attendance, the board shall give consideration to the following: - the licensee's history; - the documented length of sobriety/time that has elapsed since substance use; - the recommendation of the clinical evaluator; - the scope and pattern of use; - the licensee's treatment history; and, - the nature, duration, and severity of substance abuse. - 2.
 Group Meeting Facilitator Qualifications and Requirements: - a.
 The meeting facilitator must have a minimum of three (3) years experience in the treatment and rehabilitation of substance abuse, and shall be licensed or certified by the state or other nationally certified organizations. - b.
-The meeting facilitator must not have a financial relationship, personal relationship, or business relationship with the licensee in the last five (5) years. c.
-The group meeting facilitator shall provide to the board a signed document showing the licensee's name, the group name, the date and location of the meeting, the licensee's attendance, and the licensee's level of participation and progress.
+The meeting facilitator must not have had a financial relationship, personal relationship, or business relationship with the licensee. in the last five (5) years.

-d.
+The group meeting facilitator shall provide to the heard or is not discovered. - c.
+The group meeting facilitator shall provide to the board a signed document showing the licensee's name, the group name, the date and location of the meeting, the licensee's attendance, and the licensee's level of participation and progress. - d.
 The facilitator shall report any unexcused absence within 24 hours.

-Work Site Monitor Requirements:
+Work Site Monitor Requirements: [Uniform Standard # 7]